Linda Sun

 Linda Sun (孙雯 (Sūn Wén); born 1983) is a Chinese-American former public servant in New York State.
 She served as the deputy chief diversity officer in the administration of New York state governor Andrew Cuomo (2018–2020), and deputy chief of staff to his successor, governor Kathy Hochul (2021–2022).

 In September 2024, Sun was arrested and charged with eight federal crimes related to allegedly acting as an undisclosed foreign agent for the government of the People's Republic of China.
 Additional charges were filed in the first and second superseding indictments in February and June 2025, respectively.
+Her case went to trial in late 2025, and ended in a mistrial after the jury deadlocked.
+Prosecutors are seeking a retrial.

 Early life and education

 Sun was born in Nanjing.
 She moved from China to the United States with her parents at the age of five, and later became a naturalized U.S. citizen.
 She received an undergraduate degree in political science from Barnard College in 2006, and in 2009 earned a master's degree in education from Columbia University.